Acceleratio/docs-sqlmanager/security-management/server-permissions-ribbon-actions.md

 ---
 title: Server Permissions Ribbon Actions
 author: Iva Novoselić
-description: This article explains how to use the Server Permissions ribbon to manage server permissions on the selected server
+description: This article explains how to use the Server Permissions ribbon to manage server permissions on the selected server.
 date: 13/06/2017
 ---